Mycotic arthritis; Infectious arthritis - fungal

 Thorough treatment of fungal infections elsewhere in the body may help prevent fungal arthritis.

 Ruderman EM, Flaherty JP.
 Fungal infections of bones and joints.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
-Kelly and Firestein's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 112.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
+Firestein and Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 119.